bhavink/databricks/gcpdb4u/Workspace-Provisioning.md

 ***REMOVED*** Create Databricks Workspace

 ***REMOVED******REMOVED*** Objective
 Create Databricks workspace in a **customer managed VPC**.
-VPC could be a shared vpc or a stand alone vpc.
+VPC could be a shared vpc or a customer managed stand alone vpc.
 ![](./images/customer-managed-vpc.png)

 ***REMOVED******REMOVED*** FAQ
 * How many subnets I need?
-  * In total we need 3 subnets
+  * In total we need 4 subnets
     * Node Subnet (primary)
     * Pod Subnet (secondary1)
     * Service Subnet (secondary2)
+    * Kube Master VPC - created and managed by GCP and is of fix size /28
 * Can I share subnets among different databricks workspace's?
   * No, each workspace requires its own dedicated, 3 subnets.
+* Can I change Subnet address space after the workspace is created?
+  * No
 * Can I share a VPC among different databricks workspace's?
-  * Yes
+  * Yes, as long as you do not use existing subnets being used by databricks.
 * Supported IP Address Range?
   * `10.0.0.0/8`, `100.64.0.0/10`, `172.16.0.0/12`, `192.168.0.0/16`, and `240.0.0.0/4`
 * Is there a VPC/Subnet sizing guide or calculator?
   * Yes, please try [this](https://docs.gcp.databricks.com/administration-guide/cloud-configurations/gcp/network-sizing.html).
+* User creating the workspace is automatically added to the workspace as an admin.

 ***REMOVED******REMOVED*** Quick sizing guideline